-During law school, Will served for two years as an executive editor of the Harvard National Security Journal and was a member of the Federalist Society.
+During law school, Will served for two years as an executive editor of the Harvard National Security Journal.
 He also interned on Capitol Hill as a law clerk for two United States senators.
 Prior to attending law school, Will worked at a leading consulting firm in Washington, DC, where he primarily assisted clients in the United States intelligence community in analyzing state and non-state actor use of social media platforms and other emerging technologies.

 - Defended private equity firm in federal securities litigation arising from its investment in a publicly-traded medical device company, securing complete dismissal of claims brought against the client.

 - Advised large, publicly traded company in multi-year SEC investigation involving allegations of misleading public statements and accounting fraud, and successfully represented company before the SEC, securing termination of the matter without action.